 How To Make Melt and Pour Soap: Basic Instructions

 This recipe makes 1 pound of soap, or about 4 (4 oz.) soap bars.
 Customize your bars with whichever additives, color, or fragrance strikes your fancy.

-You can find soap base, fragrance, and colorants at your local craft store.
+You can find soap base, fragrance, and colorants at your local craft store, online soap making suppliers, or even Amazon.
 Get your dried herbs at the health food store or grocery store (use tea bags for an inexpensive way to experiment with lots of different dried herbs.)